bneedhamia/MAX31820WeatherStation/README.md

 # MAX31820WeatherStation
 An Arduino Sketch for a Sparkfun ESP8266 Thing Dev board, using a MAX31820 temperature sensor to sense and report the current ambient temperature to the Weather Underground via WiFi.

-The state of the project: My weather station is installed on my house wall (not the best site), and is sending the temperature to Weather Underground every 10 minutes.
+The state of the project: My weather station is installed on my garage wall, in the shade, and is sending the temperature to Weather Underground every 5 minutes.
 See Diary.odt for details.

 The Arduino Sketch requires a Sparkfun ESP8266 Thing Dev board, a MAX31820 temperature sensor, a 4.7K Ohm pull-up resistor and a few wires.
 Details are in BillOfMaterials.ods.
 Total cost: about $28 USD.